Anil1111/Academic-Projects-Tutorials/ANGULAR/notes-angular.md

 ### Using Routerlinks

-Router links enables routing without reloading of the page, preventing the default behavior of links and checks the route configuraiton(`app-routing.module.ts`) to determine the matched route.
+Routerlink is a directive that enables routing without reloading of the page, preventing the default behavior of links and checks the route configuraiton(`app-routing.module.ts`) to determine the matched route.

 ```html
   <ul class="nav nav-tabs">